Just hit a milestone, I have now reviewed over 450 movies so dive in and check them out using the search function

 It looks like filmmakers, censors and audiences have finally found a solution to onscreen violence.
 Provided we have zombies that than be eviscerated and killed in spectacular and grisly fashion everyone seems happy?

 It may have taken forever but finally studios have realised that people who are not 14 and male, also go to the movies.
-With the success and subsequent planned sequel of “The best exotic Marigold Hotel”, expect to see more grey orientated films soon.
-See also “Amour” and “Quartet” as further examples.
+With the success and subsequent sequel of “The best exotic Marigold Hotel”, expect to see more grey orientated films soon.
+See also “Amour” “Quartet” and anything written by “Jane Austen” as further examples.

 “The life of Pi” has highlighted how starved we are for truly unique cinema experiences.
 “The Bourne Legacy” is an average film, it employs good actors, provides thrills and has great played for real stunts but it just feels like a movie that should not exist.
 Much like “Pirates of the Caribbean 4” and “Indy 4”, these are franchises that are done, mined out, the tank is creatively empty, so why keep going?